rijarobinson/catclicker/README.md

 ##Using the Site
 **To run the site**, place all files in the same folder, open catclicker.html in a web browser.

 **To customize the files**, you can open the catclicker.html file in your favorite text editor and make changes as desired.
-You can review the references to bootstrap using the bootstrap.css file, but good practice is to make modifications/additions in a separate css file (in this case, you can change the style.css file).
-Save the files and refresh index.html to see your new web page.
+You can make design modifications/additions in a separate css file (in this case, you can change the styles.css file).
+Save the files and refresh catclicker.html to see your new web page.

 Mockup/basic design ideas for this application were provided by [Udacity](http://www.Udacity.com).
 Additional instruction on Front End Development is available by signing up for a class on their site.
 Bootstrap provides the framework.
 Additional enhancements by Marija Robinson.